- Global Education and Pedagogies of Globalization

 - Teaching Controversial Issues

-I am a professor of social studies education and an (by courtesy) of political science.
+I am a professor of social studies education and an an affiliate professor of political science.
 My specializations are social studies curriculum and instruction K-12 and the civic development of youth.
 I teach social studies curriculum and instruction courses in the Teacher Education Program as well as graduate seminars on democratic education, curriculum controversy, global education, and qualitative research.
 My books include "Educating the Democratic Mind" (1996), "Education for Democracy: Curricula, Contexts, Assessments" (2002), "Teaching Democracy: Unity and Diversity in Public Life"(2003), "Social Studies Today: Research and Practice" (2015), and "Social Studies in Elementary Education" (2017).
 I am working on three studies now: One aims to create a more engaging, authentic, and rigorous form of advanced high school coursework--one that doesn't mistake superficial "coverage" at a fast pace for meaningful learning.
-Working closely with teachers we have developed a project-based approach to the high school AP Government course.
+Working closely with teachers, we developed a project-based approach to the high school AP Government course.
 Another study examines civic education in the USA and elsewhere.
 Who creates its curriculum?
 What curriculum have they created?
 By what authority do they create it?
-And how does the unifying project of civic education deal with the diversifying force of liberalism?
+And how does the unifying project of civic education deal with the diversifying forces of liberalism?
 A curious thing about civic education in the USA is that it doesn't generally include human rights education.
 That's the third study.
-I ask, why?
+I ask, why not?

 Ph.D., Curriculum and Instruction, University of Washington, Seattle